HHS81/c182s/Documentation.md

 The C182S and C182T are equipped with an tow hook and can tow any JSBSim/YASIM glider compatible to FlightGears standard implementation.

 Once the glider pilot hooked into your Cessna, you can press `SHIFT-O` to release the hook.
 For connecting, get close infront of the glider.
 When accelerating, do it with caution, otherwise the rope my rip.
 Expect also other airplane behaviour when towing (longer takeoff roll, etc).

+### Skydiving plane
+In the Aircraft options menu you can reconfigure the plane to haul up skydivers.
+This will remove the seats and the door.
+When on target altitude, just click on the passengers to make them jump out.
+Alternatively, you can use the "Jump!" button from the aircraft options menu to make them all jump out one after another.
+Only passengers inside the plane will jump out, so add them using the "fuel and payload" settings dialog.
+Jump procedure is that they will crawl outside to the strut, then release; so plan for the drag.

 FAQ